Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

 graph.nodes.data()
 ```

-As we can see, `networkx` actually adds the nodes automatically to the graph when we call the `.add_edge()` method based on the nodes provided to construct a given edge.
-However, as we can see from the nodes' data above, these nodes do not contain any information about the nodes in the nodes attributes as it is only an empty dictionary at this stage.
-This is something that we can handle afterwards as it is possible to set the node attributes also after the topology has been constructed based on the edges alone.
+As we can see, `networkx` has actually added the nodes automatically to the graph when we called the `.add_edge()` method based on the information we used to construct a given edge.
+Because we are using the `LineString` coordinates to construct our graph, the node ids look a bit strange at this point.
+For instance, the id of the first node in our graph looks like `(385359.22199999995, 6671266.759999999, 8.729)` which is a tuple consisting of three coordinates (x, y and z) represented with many decimal places.
+This kind of id for a node is very cumbersome to use, but we will learn in the following how to deal with this issue.
+Another observation that we can make here is the fact that these nodes do not contain any attribute information yet at this stage but we only have empty dictionaries associated with all the nodes.
+This is also something that we can handle afterwards as it is possible to set the node attributes after the topology has been constructed.
 To do this, we can e.g. parse the coordinates of the nodes and store that information as node attributes using the `nx.set_node_attributes()` as follows:

 ```python
 # Create a dictionary that contain the node attributes